platomav/MEAnalyzer/README.md

 At dist folder you should find the final MEA executable

+#### **C4.
+Anti-Virus False Positives**

+Some Anti-Virus software may claim that the built/frozen/compiled MEA executable contains viruses.
+Any such detections are false positives, usually of PyInstaller.
+You can switch to a better Anti-Virus software, report the false positive to their support, add the MEA executable to the exclusions, build/freeze/compile MEA yourself or use the Python script directly.

 ## **D. Pictures**

 **Note:** Some pictures are outdated and depict older ME Analyzer versions.